Tarleton Gateway to Success

 Academic Courses

-In support of you, the Strategic Student Pathways Advisor will coordinate course enrollment for the Tarleton Gateway to Success and will oversee efforts that monitor your success in meeting the course requirements.
+In support of you, the Strategic Student Pathways Advisor will coordinate course enrollment for the Tarleton Gateway to Success program and will oversee efforts that monitor your success in meeting the course requirements.
 Tarleton Gateway to Success students may not take a reduced course load, nor take additional courses during the 2nd Summer 5-week session without prior approval from the Strategic Student Pathways Advisor.

-TGS students will be enrolled by the Strategic Student Pathways Advisor in six (6) credits hours for Summer – three (3) hours of Communications and three (3) hours of Fine Arts.
-These courses are part of the student’s degree plan, as part of the core categories general education requirements, and will go towards credits needed for graduation.
+Students are enrolled in specific sections of the courses, and therefore classes can not be changed.
+These two courses are part of student’s degree plan, as part of the core categories general education requirements, and will go towards credits needed for graduation.

 Academic Support and Program Components